ernestas/SICP-study/lessons_learned/4-Metalinguistic_Abstraction.md

 that, when applied to an expression of the language, performs the actions required to evaluate that expression.

-**The evaluator, which determines the meaning of expressions in a programming language, is just another program.**
+The most fundamental idea in programming: **The evaluator, which determines the meaning of expressions in a programming language, is just another program.**

 ## 4.1 The Metacircular Evaluator